shaifulislamboby/LinkedTree-By-Java/README.md

 public void inorder (int ind) { … }
 ```
-The particular methods should work in the following way:
+The particular methods should work in the following way (regarding the processing part of a node):

 `preorder(ind):` perform the preorder traversal for the root of the tree for each node
 **if** ( size of `LinkedList data` is greater than index `ind`)